The post will shed some light on the following topics:

 1. Prior Trend: The cup and handle pattern is a bullish continuation pattern, hence the prior trend should be an uptrend.

-2. Cup length: Generally, cups with longer and more “U” shaped bottoms provide a stronger signal.
-It should resemble a rounding bottom.
+2. Cup length: In general, the cups with longer and more “U” shaped bottoms that resemble a rounding bottom, provide a stronger signal.
 This ensures that the cup is a consolidation pattern with valid support at the bottom of the “U”.
 The perfect pattern would have equal highs on both sides of the cup, but this is not always the case.
-Avoid cups with sharp “V” bottoms because there is almost no consolidation in that case.
+In general, cups with sharp “V” bottoms should be avoided because there is almost no consolidation in this case.

-3. Cup depth: Ideally, the cup should not be overly deep.
-In practice, the cup depth can be up to 60% of the last swing move.
+3. Cup depth: Normally, the cup should not be overly deep.
+In practice, the cup depth can be up to 60-70% of the last swing move (This can vary widely, though).
 In my opinion, the best cups often have a depth of about 50% of the last swing.

 7. Target: The profit target is equal to the depth of the cup.
 It can be measured by the distance between the bottom of the cup and the neckline and extending that distance upward from the breakout level.